Syonix/monolog-viewer/README.md

 The field `type` determines how the app will try to access the log file.
 For this, [Flysystem](http://flysystem.thephpleague.com/) is used.
 Currently implemented are `local` and `ftp`, but any other Flysystem Adapter can easily be added to the `Syonix\LogViewer\LogFile.php` constructor.
 Feel free to contribute.

 **Note:** If your `config.yaml` is invalid or none of your log files are readable, Monolog Viewer will display an error message.
 Also, if a client does not contain any logs, the client will not be listed in the navigation.
+If your config file is invalid and you don't know why, check if [there are any tab characters in it](http://www.yaml.org/faq.html).

 ## Configuration values
 The following configuration values are available: